 In addition to the preservation of the locomotive itself, NESCo aims to preserve and revive the skills necessary to maintain a steam locomotive.
 Through research and on-the-job training with artisans and craftsmen, NESCo’s volunteers will learn and pass along the trades of riveting, boilermaking, pipefitting, and more that are otherwise relegated to history books.

-Despite over 60 years of outdoor display, #470's boiler and firebox are solid, with inspections revealing little internal wear.
-The locomotive was likely thoroughly shopped prior to her final run in 1954.
-This bodes well for the locomotive’s restoration and continued operation.
+Despite over 60 years of outdoor display, #470's boiler and firebox offer the majority of the material needed for a restored operation.
 The locomotive was moved from its longtime display location in Waterville to Ellsworth, Maine in the summer of 2016 to begin its restoration.

 Operating a mainline steam locomotive in Maine between spring and summer will pump hundreds of thousands of dollars into the Maine economy.
 Motels, restaurants, service stations, retail shops, and other independent small businesses will see a large influx of business along the locomotive's advertised route.
 Mainline steam excursion trains can earn as much as $60,000 on a single round trip, allowing #470 to fund its own ongoing maintenance through continued operation.
 To learn more about our plans for the future, you can read NESCo’s formal business plan.